Jedi Apprentice #1: The Rising Force (Legends) by Dave Wolverton

 Yoda is pleased: good job, kid!
 Welp, that’s enough for today…a Jedi Knight is coming tomorrow to shop for a Padawan!
 Obi-Wan is like [RECORD SCRATCH] “HUH???”

-OK: so this is like the most fucked-up thing ever.
+OK: so KEEPING IN MIND THIS SERIES IS NOT EVEN REMOTELY CANON, here in this Star Wars quasi-AU this is like the most fucked-up thing ever.
 As I understand it, the Jedi abscond with all these children as babies, train them to do a bunch of insane things like BEAT EACH OTHER WITH BURNING STICKS for like a decade, and then random adults they barely know swing by periodically to adopt one of them.
 And if they don’t get picked by one of these maladjusted sorcerers, they get shipped away to another planet because no one wants them around anymore.
 I am laughing so damn hard right now because WHAT THE HELL KIND OF ORGANIZATION IS THIS?!
+WHY WOULD ANY VERSION OF STAR WARS WANT THIS TO BE THE STORY OF THE GOOD GUYS.

 Baby-Wan is like “…who?
 Who’s coming?!
 I didn’t know about this!” and is informed that it’s this guy named Qui-Gon Jinn.